SeanKilleen/seankilleen.github.io/_posts/2020-06-24-solved-blazor-identityserver-500-30-error-ancm-issue.md

 * Upload the cert.
 You will now see it in the certificates list.

+### Add the Certificate Thumbprint to your Azure Web Site Configuration

+Next, we need to ensure that Azure can access the certificate you've provided.
+There's a configuration setting for that.

+* In your certificates list, you should see your newly uploaded certificate
+* Click on the certificate and copy its thumbprint
+* Go to the Configuration variables for your web application
+* Create a variable called `WEBSITE_LOAD_CERTIFICATES` and set its value to the thumprint you copied
+* Save the settings.

 ### Updating the IdentityServer Settings

 Okay, so there's one more part to go.
 In your `appSettings.json` or wherever that is being transformed, add or edit IdentityServer configuration as follows: